bcgov/mobile-signing-service/README.md

 ## About

 This is the API component to the BCDevOps Mobile Application Signing Service.
-The Signing Service is designed to be a selfe-serve system that enables development teams to sign and deploy build artifacts in a s cure environment.
+The Signing Service is designed to be a self-serve system that enables development teams to sign and deploy build artifacts in a secure environment.

 Additional component can be fond in these repos: